stanichor/stanichor.github.io/_posts/2025-06-19-empathizing-systemizing-theory.md

 - In [Reed 2017](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5357270/), both EQ and SQ mediate the sex–autism link, but EQ shows stronger effects.
 - In [Baron-Cohen et al. 2003](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1693117/pdf/12639333.pdf), individuals with Asperger differ from controls by **1.75 SD** on the EQ and **0.46 SD** on the SQ.

 The data is consistent.
 Autism is more closely associated with low empathizing, rather than high systemizing.
-Additionally, a closer analysis of the EQ shows that most of the negative correlation between the EQ and the AQ is due to a deficit in social skills.
+Additionally, a closer analysis of the EQ shows most of the negative correlation between the EQ and the AQ is due to a deficit in social skills.

 In [Groen et al. 2015](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4553147/), the partial correlations between the AQ and the subfactors of the EQ break down as follows:
 - Emotional Empathy: –0.03